aws/aws-eks-best-practices/content/karpenter/index.md

 ### Use the do-not-evict  annotation to prevent Karpenter from deprovisioning a node

 If you are running a critical application on a Karpenter-provisioned node, such as a *long running* batch job or stateful application, *and* the node’s TTL has expired, the application will be interrupted when the instance is terminated.
 By adding a `karpenter.sh/do-not-evict` annotation to the pod, you are instructing Karpenter to preserve the node until the Pod is terminated or the `do-not-evict` annotation is removed.
-See [Deprovisioning](https://karpenter.sh/preview/tasks/deprovisioning/#pod-set-to-do-not-evict)documentation for further information.
+See [Deprovisioning](https://karpenter.sh/preview/tasks/deprovisioning/#pod-set-to-do-not-evict) documentation for further information.

 If the only non-daemonset pods left on a node are those associated with jobs, Karpenter is able to target and terminate those nodes so long as the job status is succeed or failed.